Explore our library for useful information on health conditions.

 - For some women, taking the birth control pill can help regulate the hormones that cause acne flare-ups.

-- For deep acne, antibiotic pills (e.g., tetracycline*, minocycline) may be given.
+- For more severe inflammatory acne, an antibiotic (e.g., tetracycline*, minocycline, doxycycline) pill may be given.

 - Wash no more than twice daily with a mild, unscented soap or soap-less cleanser.